eismint/ame294final/README.md

 # Ame 294 final
 Final project for AME 294 - Programming for Web.
-Use a premade theme and heavily customize the theme.
+Used a premade theme and heavily customize the theme.